-All staff receive appropriate safeguarding and child protection training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring - see para 142 for further information and Filtering and Monitoring Standards).
-This training takes place at induction and is regularly updated.
-In addition, all staff should receive safeguarding and child protection (including online safety) updates via staff meetings / email as required, and at least annually, to continue to provide our staff with relevant skills and knowledge to safeguard children effectively.
+All staff receive appropriate safeguarding training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring - see para 142 for further information and Filtering and Monitoring Standards).
+This training takes place at induction and is updated.
+In addition, all staff should receive safeguarding (including online safety) updates as required, to continue to provide our staff with relevant skills and knowledge to safeguard children effectively.

-All staff know who the DSL/DDSL is, and understand that as well as being the expert in this field, they are there to support staff, volunteers, and Governing body.
+All staff know who the DSL/DDSL are, and understand that as well as being the expert in this field, they are there to support staff, volunteers, Governors, Trainee Teachers and placement students.

 All staff are aware of their responsibility to provide a safe environment in which children can learn.

-All staff are aware of indicators of abuse and neglect and understand that children can be at risk of harm inside and outside of the school/college, inside and outside of home and online.
-Staff are confident in exercising professional curiosity and understand that knowing what to look for is vital for the early identification of abuse and neglect to identify cases of children who may be in need of our help or protection.
+Staff are aware of indicators of abuse and neglect and understand that children can be at risk of harm inside and outside of the school, inside and outside of home and online.
+Staff are reminded of the importance of exercising professional curiosity and understand that knowing what to look for is vital for the early identification of abuse, neglect and exploitation to identify cases of children who may be in need of our help or protection.
 They are aware that abuse, neglect, and safeguarding issues are rarely standalone events that can be covered by one definition or label.
 In most cases, multiple issues will overlap with one another.

 All staff, but especially the DSL/DDSL, consider whether children are at risk of abuse or exploitation in situations outside their families.
-Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms, including (but not limited to) sexual abuse (including harassment and exploitation), domestic abuse in their own intimate relationships (teenage relationship abuse), criminal exploitation, serious youth violence, county lines, and radicalisation.
+Extra-familial harms take a variety of different forms and children can be vulnerable to multiple harms, including (but not limited to) sexual abuse (including harassment and exploitation), criminal exploitation, serious youth violence, county lines, and radicalisation.

-All staff are aware that technology is a significant component in many safeguarding and wellbeing issues and that children are at risk of abuse and other risks online as well as face to face.
+Staff are aware that technology is a significant component in many safeguarding and wellbeing issues and that children are at risk of abuse and other risks online as well as face-to-face.
 They know that in many cases abuse and other risks will take place concurrently both online and offline.
 Children can also abuse other children online; this can take the form of abusive, harassing, and misogynistic/misandrist messages, the non-consensual sharing of indecent images, especially around chat groups, and the sharing of abusive images and pornography, to those who do not want to receive such content.

 All staff know what to do if a child tells them they are being abused, exploited, or neglected.
 Staff know how to maintain an appropriate level of confidentiality by only involving those who need to be involved, such as the DSL/DDSL and local authority children's social care.
-Staff never promise a child that they will not tell anyone about a report of abuse, as this may ultimately not be in the best interests of the child.
+Staff know to never promise a child that they will not tell anyone about a report of abuse, as this may ultimately not be in the best interests of the child.

-All staff know how to reassure victims that they are being taken seriously and that they will be supported and kept safe.
+Staff know how to reassure victims that they are being taken seriously and that they will be supported and kept safe.
 A victim should never be given the impression that they are creating a problem by reporting any form of abuse and/or neglect.
 Nor should a victim ever be made to feel ashamed for making a report.

-All staff are aware of the early help process and understand their role in it and are confident to identify and support children who may benefit from early help, effectively giving children and their families the right help at the right time.
+Staff are aware of the early help process and understand their role in it and are confident to identify and support children who may benefit from early help, effectively giving children and their families the right help at the right time.